Demand European Union to fund the research on embryonic stem cells and on genome editing in germ-line

 Indeed we believe that in the future safe and effective inheritable treatments for hereditary diseases should be allowed (and perhaps also encouraged, at least for more serious them) because they would prevent the disease for all the descendants.
 That would avoid having to cure and heal people for each generation, something of which, moreover, there would be need more and more.

-We do not claim that this line of research is superior to others or that research into genetic somatic therapies should not be funded.
-We just want to say that in vitro research on genetic "germ-line therapies" are complementary and very important so that such research should not be excluded a priori from funding.
+We do not claim that this line of research is superior to others or that research into somatic genetic therapies should not be funded.
+We just want to say that in vitro research on "germ-line genetic therapies" (in quotation marks because it would be more accurate to speak of "in germ-line genetic prevention by genetic modification") are complementary and very important so that such research should not be excluded a priori from funding.

 For all the reasons expressed we also believe that funding should also be allowed whenever it is directed to activities intended to create human embryos and to let them develop within the first fourteen days (excluding the period of eventual cryo-preservation) also solely for the purpose of research, like germ-line genome editing in vitro experiments and genetically edited embryos initial development studies, or for the purpose of stem cell procurement.